-lift, lounge, bar, 2 restaurants, conservatory, function rooms, free Wi-Fi, in-room TV, civil wedding licence, spa treatment rooms, summer terrace, 2-acre grounds, outdoor heated swimming pool (May-end Sept), rigid inflatable boat for charter.
+lift, lounge, bar, 2 restaurants (vegetarian/vegan menu), conservatory, function rooms, in-room TV, civil wedding licence, terrace, 2-acre grounds, outdoor heated pool, EV charging, public areas/toilet wheelchair accessible.

 in public areas, pianist on peak-season weekends.

 all ages welcomed, family rooms, no under-4s at dinner.

 allowed in some bedrooms (£25 a night, welcome pack), not in restaurants.